Pyrad/pyradnotes/source/Python/numpybasics.md

 This is a file which shows basic usages of Numpy

-## Checks if 2 floating number arrarys are equall
+## Checks if 2 floating number arrarys are equal

 ```python
 nump.allclose(array_a, array_b)